GLOBAL MARKETS-U.S. jobs growth boosts Wall Street stocks, dollar

 A Fed cutback at a time when the European Central Bank and Bank of Japan are in easing mode would boost the dollar’s appeal.

-The dollar index, which tracks the greenback versus a basket of six currencies, rose 0.42 percent to 81.261.
+The dollar index, which tracks the greenback versus a basket of six currencies, rose 0.49 percent to 81.244, edging back toward a near two-month high of 81.46 on Thursday.

 Bund futures dropped nearly a percentage point to 140.87 at one point, their lowest since Oct.
 25. Bunds settled 81 ticks lower at 141.02.